-On 7 December 2013, Deputy Prime Minister and Minister of Foreign Affairs and European Integration Igor Lukšić paid an official visit to Ukraine.
+December 7, 2013 - Deputy Prime Minister and Minister of Foreign Affairs and European Integration of Montenegro Igor Lukšić paid an official visit to Ukraine.

-12-14 June 2013, Prime Minister Milo Đukanović paid an official visit to Ukraine and on that occasion met with Prime Minister Mykola Azarov and Parliament Speaker Volodymyr Rybak.
-During the visit, the President participated in the Business Forum "Ukraine and Partners" and unveiled a monument to Peter II Petrovic Njegos in Kyev.
+June 12-14, 2013 - Prime Minister Milo Đukanović paid an official visit to Ukraine and on that occasion met with Prime Minister of Ukraine Mykola Azarov and Parliament Speaker Volodymyr Rybak.
+During the visit, the President participated in the Business Forum "Ukraine and Partners" and unveiled a monument to Peter II Petrovic Njegoš in Kyiv.

-8-9 December 2011, Prime Minister of Ukraine Mykola I. Azarov paid an official visit to Podgorica and met with the highest Montenegrin officials.
+December 8-9, 2011 - Prime Minister of Ukraine Mykola I. Azarov paid an official visit to Montenegro, where he met with the highest Montenegrin officials.

 May 25, 2022 - Prime Minister of Montenegro Dritan Abazović met with the Minister of Foreign Affairs of Ukraine Dmytro Kuleba, within the framework of his participation in the World Economic Forum in Davos.